unjs/unstorage/docs/content/2.drivers/cloudflare-r2-binding.md

----
-title: CloudFlare R2 (binding)
+# CloudFlare R2 (binding)

-description: Store data in Cloudflare R2 buckets and access from worker bindings.
+Store data in Cloudflare R2 buckets and access from worker bindings.
----

 ::callout{color="amber" icon="i-ph-warning-duotone"}
 This is an experimental driver!
 This driver only works in a cloudflare worker environment and cannot be used in other runtime environments such as Node.js (r2-http driver is coming soon)